vue-land/vue-land-bot/src/assets/how-to-get-help.md

 ---

 We aren't mind readers :brain:.
 A good question needs to make it clear what the problem is.
 We don't know what your application does or what you're expecting your code to do.
 Never describe the problem as 'it doesn't work'.
-Explain what you're trying to do and what is happening instead.
+Explain what you're trying to do, what you're expecting to happen and what is happening instead.

 ---